 Deadline for Filing Property Damage Lawsuit (ie: wind):

-Depending upon the language of your homeowners or commercial insurance policy, in most instances you have just two years from the date of your insurance company’s settlement offer or denial letter to file a lawsuit.
+Depending upon the language of your homeowners or a commercial insurance policy, in most instances, you have just two years from the date of your insurance company’s settlement offer or denial letter to file a lawsuit.